 Of the output displayed, the most important parts will usually be the name, which refers to the device name under

 /dev, the size, the type, and the mountpoint.
-Here, we can see that we have one disk (
+Here, you can see that you have one disk (

 /dev/vda) with a single partition (

 /dev/vda1) being used as the

 / partition and another disk (

 /dev/sda) that has not been partitioned.